AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 This is because Alibaba Cloud does not perform configurations such as network or Secure Shell \(SSH\) configurations on ECS instances created from imported images of the Others Linux type.
 To resolve this issue, you can change the network configurations.

-The network configurations of the images generated by the SMC client have been changed since March 31, 2018.
-By default, IP addresses are allocated based on Dynamic Host Configuration Protocol \(DHCP\).
+The network configurations of the images generated by the SMC client were changed on March 31, 2018.
+By default, IP addresses are allocated based on the Dynamic Host Configuration Protocol \(DHCP\).

-## How do I perform another migration task on the same migration source?
+## How do I migrate a server again?

 To migrate a migration source again, create a migration task for the migration source, and then start the task.

-## What do I do after a migration task is completed and a custom image is generated?
+## What do I do after a migration task is complete and a custom image is generated?

 We recommend that you use the image to create a pay-as-you-go instance, and then check whether the system is running as expected.
 Select instance types that meet your business requirements and create ECS instances.
 For more information, see [Instance families](/intl.en-US/Instance/Instance families.md) and [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).

-## What happens after a migration task is completed?
+## What happens after a migration task is complete?

-After a migration task is completed, SMC generates a custom image for your migration source.
+After a migration task is complete, SMC generates a custom image for your migration source.
 You can find your migration task on the Migration Tasks page, and click the link in the **Migration Result** column to view the custom image.

 ## Why does the hostname of the ECS instance created after a migration task contain the name of another cloud platform?